If you spend time around babies and toddlers, you can see cognitive empathy growing as their brains develop.

 Sometimes called “perspective taking,” cognitive empathy (one of three types of empathy) is the ability to imagine how another person is thinking in a given situation.
 What mental models does the other person have?
 What is driving them?

-If you spend time around babies and toddlers, you can see that this capacity grows as the brain develops.
-For example, a one-year-old may soothe a friend by handing her his own favorite toy.
-Once he is over two, he may opt to go and get a sad friend the toy that she likes best, more able to note and respond to her emotions based on his knowledge of what would best soothe her.
+Our capacity for cognitive empathy evolves: A 1-year-old may soothe a friend by handing her his own favorite toy.
+Once he is over 2, he may opt to go and get a sad friend the toy that she likes best, more able to note and respond to her emotions based on his knowledge of what would best soothe her.

-How can we support cognitive empathy?
+How can we help kids develop cognitive empathy?

-Rewrite the golden rule: Doing unto others as you would have done unto you sounds virtuous, but it’s not really empathetic at all.
+Doing unto others as you would have done unto you sounds virtuous, but it’s not really empathetic at all.
 As our girls have grown, we’ve unpacked this with them and agreed to use the revised rule, “Do unto others as they would prefer.”
 This simple change has made all the difference.
 This new rule has given us a great starting point from which to engage in conversations that our kids can lead while we scaffold them with the chance to stop, reflect on the other person, and try to take their perspective.

 “Do unto others as they would prefer.”

 Education expert and inspiring advocate for outdoor learning, David Sobel, reminds us, “Cultivating relationships with animals, both real and imagined, is one of the best ways to foster empathy during early childhood.”
 Because early childhood is a time in which children do not fully differentiate self from other, reality from fantasy, it makes them particularly able to identify with animals.
 So pretending to be animals not only supports perspective taking, it turns animals into allies, connecting children to other species in profound and lasting ways.

 Show consistent curiosity about how others think.

-As you are reading stories, ask questions like, “Why do you think she is doing that?”
+- As you are reading stories, ask questions like, “Why do you think she is doing that?”
 “What do you think he is hoping?” and “What was he thinking?!”
 Do this for characters who could fall in both good guy and bad guy buckets, making sure to present both in 3-D.

-Be certain to do this for real people too, both children and adults.
+- Be certain to do this for real people too, both children and adults.
 When you can, leave open the possibility that even someone who is frustrating may have reasons for acting in ways and also has wonderful qualities, valid feelings, etc.

-Little kids are still learning.
+- Little kids are still learning.
 When a child does something that is not ideal socially, talk with our kids about how they are learning, like all of us.
-If you can, Include something that you admire about that child, too.
+If you can, include something that you admire about that child, too.

-Work hard to understand bias: We all carry bias into the interactions we have with others.
+We all carry bias into the interactions we have with others.
 If we truly want to nail cognitive empathy, we need to start by reflecting on how our own experiences and identity impact how we think and act.
 Where do we have hidden bias?

 From this place of curiosity and self-reflection, we can start to work hard to better understand how experiences and identity impact those around us and inform their thoughts, motivations and actions.
 This is life’s work.